prayagyadav/ColumnarHEP/Readme.md

 Mention the license you've chosen for this repository (e.g., MIT, Apache 2.0, etc.) and include the full text of the license in a separate LICENSE file if applicable.

 ---

-With this Readme, users will have a clear understanding of what your repository offers and how to use its contents effectively.
-Make sure to keep the Readme concise, informative, and up-to-date.
-Happy coding and data analyzing!

 These are the notes that I made for the Coffea and uproot and awkward array hats LPC HATS. <br/>
 [Uproot and Awkward array link](https://indico.cern.ch/event/1186603//) <br/>